 “The NIHR patient engagement service means you have a direct connection with those individuals who are actually writing the clinical trial and those patients living with the condition who know the condition best.”

 Find out more about this service on our Patient Engagement in Clinical Development web page.

 One national network

 All our NHS sites are connected through our national network - the NIHR Clinical Research Network - which is made up of 15 Local Clinical Research Networks across England.
-Our dedicated, research-ready workforce of 10,000+ personnel is embedded in the NHS in these 15 regions and works in partnership with NHS trusts locally to plan, set-up and deliver high quality research to target, within set timescales.
+Our dedicated, research-ready workforce of 10,000+ personnel is embedded in the NHS in these 15 regions and works in partnership with all health and social care providers to deliver high quality research to target, within set timescales.

 This research infrastructure is globally unique and enables national oversight of all the studies we support.
 It also enables us to target local support where, and when, it is needed.

 The research we support is also facilitated by 30 specialty therapy areas.
 Each of our 15 Local Clinical Research Networks has a research active NHS clinician (known as a specialty lead) for each of the 30 specialties.
 This provides us with rapid access to a vast breadth of clinical expertise to advise on and support the clinical research we help deliver.

 These two elements underpin our NIHR Study Support Service and help make the UK one of the top destinations globally for delivering clinical research.